orbit/orbit/async/README.md

 {
     Task<String> pageTask = getPage(url);

-    // this will never block, it will return an promise String page = await(pageTask);
+    // this will never block, it will return a promise String page = await(pageTask);

     return Task.fromValue(page.length());